 Seasonality modeling of coronavirus prevalence revealed little data to correlate infection data to bat breeding seasons and annual birth pulses, so more data is needed to correlate the time of year the sample was collected to food availability, depending on the species’ diet.
 Pathogen spillover from bats is also dictated by ecological factors such as seasonality, waning immunity, and other stressors such as nutrition access and breeding seasons(73,100).
 In our study, the highest prevalence of coronaviruses occurred between March-April, leading up to the breeding season for the three bat species.
 Stress in these bat species my also dictate coronavirus success in these hosts, as stress can dampen the immune response(83).
 Multi-year longitudinal studies will be necessary to untangle these interactions.
 Data on human risk from these coronaviruses is lacking.
 Bats come into contact with humans on Madagascar through habitat destruction along with through hunters, several bat species are consumed(73,101–103).
 Close contact with roosting habitats such as caves not only puts a human at risk of direct bat contact, but also with guano.
 In addition to longitudinal sampling of bats, it would be beneficial to supplement this data with antibody studies from local human populations such as hunters to assess zoonotic risk, with a particular focus on coronaviruses along with other pathogens of interest such as henipaviruses that are shown to replicate in these species discussed(83).
 With how ubiquitous bats are, it is important to recognize the risk while also understanding that they are important members of many ecosystems, and protection from habitat loss and encroachment would go a long way in preventing unnecessary human/bat interactions.
 With little information on Nobecoviruses and few full isolated genomes, surveillance work in susceptible hosts worldwide is important to try and predict the next potential spillover and understand ecological pathogen dynamics as they naturally exist.

-We have described three novel nobecovirus sequences, most notably from R. madagascariensis, a bat host that had previously not been identified as a competent coronavirus host
+Contribution to the Field Statement:

-Conflict of interest:
+Conflict of Interest:

+The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

-Author contributions:
+Author Contributions:

 Funding:

 Acknowledgements:

+Data Availability Statement:

+References

+Figure Legends

 Fig 1: Map of sampling sites for P. rufus, E. dupreanum, and R. madagascariensis.
 Circles are in log scale and sorted by CoV negative or positive and adults or juvenile, CoV prevalence in P. rufus, E. dupreanum, and R. madagascariensis over time